Eurovision 2010 lyrics: the executive summary

-It must be said: Germany’s entry, “Satellite” by Lena, was a very so-so song, and it wasn’t exactly an electric vocal performance.
+It must be said: Germany’s Eurovision 2010 winner, “Satellite” by Lena, was a very so-so song, and it wasn’t exactly an electric vocal performance either.
 Strange that they received so many votes, although this sort of thing is said every year.

 Let the sun shine, glide away my moon